A mother and daughter happily preparing fresh vegetables in a bright, modern kitchen filled with natural light and vibrant produce.

 Role of iron in the brain: research on animals and humans

 The role of iron in rodent myelination has been known for several decades (26–34).
-The latest studies reveal several possible mechanisms of the impact of iron deficiency and indicate changes in lipid and phospholipid synthesis (with an effect on the myelin structure) in the entire brain (35), as well as in its specific regions (29–31).
+Recent studies show how iron deficiency can affect the brain.
+They indicate changes in lipid and phospholipid synthesis.
+This impacts the myelin structure throughout the brain and in specific areas.
 In both the entire brain and the myelin fractions, the lipid system remains unchanged even in adulthood, regardless of the fact that normal iron levels have subsequently been reached (35, 36).
 Changes in the (m)RNA responsible for transcribing the basic myelin protein (BMP) have also been noted (37).
 In the event of changes in the BMP composition, changes in the (m)RNA are present up to 6 months after iron therapy (38).

-Different diet models with reduced iron intake were used in studies of early iron-deficiency anaemia, which included monitoring changes in iron-deficiency anaemia in rodent mothers, foetuses and rat pups.
+Different diet models with less iron were used in studies of early iron-deficiency anemia.
+These studies looked at changes in iron-deficiency anemia in mother rodents, their fetuses, and rat pups.
 The degree of sideropenia in these models effects brain development by changing the gene expression and protein profile of the whole brain or its individual parts.
 In response to sideropenia, an increase of transferrin receptors, divalent metal transporter gene activity and protein expression in the pup brain occurs, commensurate to the degree of sideropenia (39–41).
 Results of research conducted on the brains of a smaller group of non-breastfed rat pups suffering from moderate anaemia during gestation and lactation showed significant changes in more than 300 transcripts, in the sense of an increase and reduction in their regulation (their ratio being more or less the same) (37).
 More important is the fact that five genes remained unchanged (in the sense of their reduced activity), even in 180-day old pups.
 These genes are responsible for cytoskeleton stability and synapse functioning.
 The expression of the regulatory gene for microtubule-associated protein 2 synthesis is altered and causes disturbance in the hippocampus protein distribution in adult rats after a case of early iron-deficiency anaemia (32).
 This type of structural change can damage the synapse and cause long-term behaviour changes following iron-deficiency anaemia.

 The majority of randomly controlled studies of early iron supplementation (42–51) provide evidence to support the positive influence of iron.
 In research conducted in developed countries, its influence on motor functions ranged from 0.27 to 0.39 SD, while its influence on socio-emotional functions ranged from 0.30 to 0.41 SD (52).
 Only one study focused on its positive influence on cognitive functions (44).
 It was conducted on two groups of healthy infants: the first group received iron supplements (n=1123), while the second did not (n=534).
 At the age of 12 months, 3.1% of infants from the first group and 22.6% of infants from the second group developed iron-deficiency anaemia.
 Using the Fagan Test of Infant Intelligence and the Bayley Scales of Infant and Toddler Development, significant differences between the two groups of infants were discovered.
 The group which did not receive iron supplements expressed less positive emotions and was less involved in social interactions or interactions with the primary caregiver.
 Infants from this group were also more difficult to calm down with words or toys.
 Generally speaking, these infants were less prone to responding positively to external stimuli, which, the authors of the study conclude, reduces the potential benefits of external stimuli on early brain development.